Begin a wellbeing journey with gentle, nurturing support and guidance

 Acute Care Consults and Group workshops

-Inner Peace will be offering FREE Acute Care Consults once a month for the rest of 2024 from the amazing multi-modality space through SoL Healing Crystals- SoL Healing Space at 70 Main Street Lithgow NSW.
-Initial times will be from 9am- 12.30pm.
+Inner Peace will be offering FREE Acute Care Consults once a month for 2025 (aiming for the last THURSDAY of each month) from the amazing multi-modality space through SoL Healing Crystals- SoL Healing Space at 70 Main Street Lithgow NSW.
+Initial times will be from 9.30am- 12.30pm.

-This space will also allow Inner Peace to run workshops like our FREE Community Healthy Lifestyle Program and others throughout the Spring and Summer.
+This space will also allow Inner Peace to run workshops like our FREE Community Weight Management and Healthy Lifestyle Program and others throughout the year.

 The Acute Care Consults are just that- Acute, short and sharp!
 Anyone can walk in with that niggling complaint they may have been sitting with and have a chat for 10-15 minutes and be offered some herbal guidance, diet advice and lifestyle support.
 Options to purchase supporting supplements, like herbal medicines, nutraceuticals and more will be offered as additional add-ons to support that niggling issue.